 New bill would give money to colleges to help train high school students in firefighting

 ALLENTOWN, Pa.
-(KDKA) — Fire department response times in Pennsylvania could be threatened by a severe shortage of volunteer firefighters.
+(CBS) — Fire department response times in Pennsylvania could be threatened by a severe shortage of volunteer firefighters.

 But now there is a new source of help and a plan for more.